EnikAs/quadratic/README.md

 Third number - coefficient "c".

 Then this programm will give you two numbers.
-If you will insert whis numbers instead of "x", euqality (1) become right.
+If you will insert whis numbers instead of "x", euqality (1) will be true.